wwnorton/style/guides-website/docs/javascript-style.md

 ## Hoisting

+### `var`

-### `var` declarations get hoisted to the top of their closest enclosing function scope, their assignment does not.
+`var` declarations get hoisted to the top of their closest enclosing function scope, their assignment does not.
 > `const` and `let` declarations are blessed with a new concept called [Temporal Dead Zones (TDZ)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let#Temporal_dead_zone).
 It’s important to know why [typeof is no longer safe](http://es-discourse.com/t/why-typeof-is-no-longer-safe/15).

 ```javascript